Diane Carr

 Diane Carr is an artist known for her relief sculptures incorporating natural materials and forms.

-Biography

-Early life and education

-Born in Eaton Rapids, Michigan, Carr received a B.A.
-(1967) from Michigan State University, and a M.F.A.
-(1976) from Wayne State University.

 Career

-Associated with the Cass Corridor artists working in Detroit in the 1960s through 1980s, her works in the 1970s-1980s are small scale reliefs, rectangular in format, and constructed of layers of organic materials.
+Associated with the Cass Corridor artist, he works are small scale reliefs, rectangular in format, and constructed of layers of organic materials.
 Later works (1990s onward) are notable for their increased size and curvilinear forms.

-In 1977, she was a Guest Lecturer for Cranbrook Academy of Art in Bloomfield Hills, Michigan.
+She was a Guest Lecturer for Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 The next year, Carr worked as a Painting Coordinator for Ox Bow Summer Workshop in Saugatuck, Michigan.
 The following year she was a Visiting Artist at Wesleyan University in Bloomington, Indiana.